bessagroup/f3dasm/studies/README.md

-Experiments
+Studies
 ===========

-This folder denotes experiments.
+This folder denotes studies.

 ## Folder structure and files

 ```
-├── experiments
+├── studies
-│   └── my_experiment
+│   └── my_study
 │       ├── custom_module
 │       │   ├── custom_script.py
 │       │   └── __init__.py
 │       ├── main.py
 │       ├── config.py
 │       ├── config.yaml
-│       ├── default.yaml
 │       ├── pbsjob.sh
 │       └── README.md
 └── src/f3dasm
 ```

-* Each experiment is put in a separate folder, in this case `my_experiment`
+* Each study is put in a separate folder, in this case `my_study`
-* The README.md file gives a description, author and optionally citable source.
+* The `README.md` file gives a description, author and optionally citable source.
-* The main script that has to be called should be name `main.py`
+* The main script that has to be called should be named `main.py`
-* Additional scripts or modules can be placed inside the `my_experiments` folder.
+* Additional scripts or modules can be placed inside the `my_studys` folder.
 * `pbsjob.sh` is a [`TORQUE`](https://adaptivecomputing.com/cherry-services/torque-resource-manager/) file that will submit the `main.py` file to a high-performance queuing system.
-* The `config.py`, `config.yaml` and `default.yaml` are [`hydra`](https://hydra.cc/docs/intro/) configuration files.
+* The `config.py` and `config.yaml` are [`hydra`](https://hydra.cc/docs/intro/) configuration files.
 More on that in the next section.

 ## Hydra

-Configurations and data-storage for the experiments is handled by the [`hydra`](https://hydra.cc/docs/intro/) package.
+Configurations and data-storage for the studys is handled by the [`hydra`](https://hydra.cc/docs/intro/) package.

 * `config.py` denotes the types of all of the configurable parameters: